HamzaOsailan/HamzaOsailan/README.md

 ## About Me
-I am a recent computer science graduate passionate about software development and quality engineering.
-With a strong foundation in Java and a keen interest in test automation, I am eager to contribute to innovative projects and continue learning in the dynamic field of technology.
+I am a recent computer science graduate passionate about software development and QA tester.
+With a strong foundation a keen interest in test automation, I am eager to contribute to innovative projects and continue learning in the dynamic field of technology.|

 ## Education
 - Bachelor of Science in Computer Science, Taibah University, 2022